Multi-objective optimisation via the R2 utilities: Optimisation problem

 respectively, where $C_n := \sup_{\boldsymbol{\theta} \in \Theta}\mathbb{E}_{p(\hat{f}|\mathcal{D}_n)}[S_{\boldsymbol{\theta}}(\hat{f}(\mathbb{X})) - S_{\boldsymbol{\theta}}(\hat{f}(X_n))]$ denotes the expected maximal scalarised regret for $n=1,\dots,N-1$ and $C_0 := C$. \end{proposition}

 \paragraph{Monte Carlo error} As reflected in the performance bound, we incur an additive error from estimating the EUI acquisition function using Monte Carlo.
 This error naturally decreases when we increase the number of samples.
 In particular, if we can compute the utility exactly, then this is the equivalent to setting $J \rightarrow \infty$.
 Similarly, if we can compute the expectation exactly, then this is the same as setting $H \rightarrow \infty$.
-Notably, if we can compute both the utility and expectation exactly, then this error term becomes zero: $\epsilon_1(\delta, P, N, J, H) = 0$.
+Notably, if we can compute both the utility and the expectation exactly, then this error term becomes zero: $\epsilon_1(\delta, P, N, J, H) = 0$.
 In this case, the resulting performance bound would reflect the one obtained by employing the exact AEUI acquisition function \eqref{eqn:aeui}.

-\paragraph{Model error} The second error term in the performance bound reflects the error incurred from approximating the objective function using the surrogate model at every round.
+\paragraph{Model error} The second error term in the performance bound reflects the error incurred in approximating the objective function using the surrogate model at every round.
 Note that the errors from the earlier rounds $n$ are down-weighted exponentially.
-Therefore, if the model becomes more representative of the true objective function, as we get more data, then this error tends towards zero: $\epsilon_2(\delta, P, N, J, H) \rightarrow 0$ as $N\rightarrow \infty$.
-This result is expected because there should be no downside for using the surrogate model when it adequately describes the underlying objective function.
+Therefore, if the model becomes more representative of the true objective function, as we acquire more data, then this error tends towards zero: $\epsilon_2(\delta, P, N, J, H) \rightarrow 0$ as $N\rightarrow \infty$.
+This result is expected because there should be no downside in using the surrogate model when it adequately describes the underlying objective function.

 \begin{example} [Toy problem] In \cref{fig:eui_acq_function}, we illustrate the approximate EUI acquisition function \eqref{eqn:approximate_eui} on a simple toy problem with two objectives defined on the unit interval $\mathbb{X} = [0,1]$.
 We consider the hypervolume indicator \eqref{eqn:hypervolume_indicator} as our R2 utility and assume a Gaussian process prior on the function with a Gaussian observation likelihood.
 On the left, we present the mean and 99\% credible interval of the Gaussian process posteriors.
-Whilst on the right, we present the contours of the expected scalarised improvement over both the input space and scalarisation parameter space.
-The black dotted line highlights the best solution according the EUI acquisition function, whilst the green dots highlights the maximisers for the expected scalarised improvement for each scalarisation parameter.
+On the right, we present the contours of the expected scalarised improvement over both the input space and scalarisation parameter space.
+The black dotted line highlights the best solution according to the EUI acquisition function, whilst the green dots highlights the maximisers for the expected scalarised improvement for each scalarisation parameter.

 In \cref{fig:approximate_greedy_acq_density}, we visualise the approximate EUI acquisition function over many different samples.
 We see that the maximiser of the approximation slowly converges to the maximiser of the exact acquisition function when the number of samples increases. \end{example}